Wild Pottery – Level 2

 wild pottery course sussex

-The making: the whole of the first day will be for making your pots.
-You’ll dig your own clay from the woods as you did on Level 1, but will prep it slightly differently.
-You’ll learn more complex construction techniques for your pots than you did on Level 1 and will also be able to consolidate your existing skills.
-A range of natural earth pigments will be available for you to decorate your pots if you wish, using various natural brushes.
+The making: the whole of the first day will be for prepping the clay and making your pots.
+You’ll dig your own clay from the woods.
+A range of natural earth pigments will be available for you to decorate your pots, using various natural brushes.

 Groups are kept small to allow for individual attention.